Crab Stuffed Salmon

 • Stuffing Consistency: If the stuffing seems too runny, you can add a tablespoon or two of extra breadcrumbs to thicken it up.

-overhead shot of four crab stuffed salmon fillets arranged on a long oval plate.
+Overhead shot of four stuffed salmon fillets arranged on a long oval plate.

 Scrumptious Side Dishes

 This is the kind of recipe I like to cook for a special occasion, maybe Valentine’s Day or a birthday.
-So, to go with it, I usually whip up a special-but-easy side dish, such as…
+To complement the stuffed salmon, I usually whip up a special but easy side dish with colorful, tender vegetables gently roasted in olive oil and spices.
+Roasted green beans with squash and tomatoes are always a winning combination!

-• Risotto: This ultra-creamy, homemade Lemon Parmesan Risotto is the perfect match for salmon!
+This ultra-creamy, homemade lemon parmesan risotto is the perfect match for stuffed salmon.
 And, since it’s studded with asparagus, it’s a rice and veggie side in one!
+If you love mushrooms, grab this recipe for mushroom rice.

-• Potatoes: Everyone knows that roasted potatoes pair beautifully with fish, and these Lemon Garlic Oven-Roasted Potatoes are no exception!
-The delicate flavor of lemon contrasts perfectly with creamy, crab-stuffed salmon.
+Everyone knows that roasted potatoes pair beautifully with fish, and these lemon garlic roasted potatoes or my Vesuvio potatoes are no exception!
+The delicate flavor of lemon contrasts perfectly with creamy, crab stuffed salmon.

 How to Store and Reheat Your Leftovers